 When to Wait it Out

 Things are changing constantly right now.
-If you’ve got a trip planned for well into the later part of 2022 (meaning you’ve got LOTS of time to cancel and still get a refund/credit), then you might want to wait it out and see how things go.
+If you’ve got a trip planned for well into the later part of 2022 (meaning you’ve got time to cancel and still get a refund/credit), then you might want to wait it out and see how things go.

 Also, if you don’t really care about any of the new things being there during your visit, and you don’t mind missing out on the things that haven’t yet returned, then a visit this year might be totally fine!